levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/sharing-your-story.md

 	- Draw a straight line in the middle of the room, going from one wall or barrier to the opposite; or, encourage everyone to imagine a line.
 	- Invite everyone to stand on the line in relation to how far they travelled to get to the event (ex: one side of the wall is one block, and the other is 10,000 kilometers).
 	- Ask a few people to note their name and where they came from.
 Celebrate and thank those who came from far away, and give thanks to everyone who has invested their time with the group for the gathering.
 	- Introduce the Spectrogram exercise.
-Note to participants that they will be asked their views on a number of statements and be invited to physically place themselves in relation to one wall, which is â€œStrongly Agreeâ€ and the opposite wall, which is â€œStrongly Disagree.â€
+Note to participants that they will be asked their views on a number of statements and be invited to physically place themselves in relation to one wall, which is “Strongly Agree” and the opposite wall, which is “Strongly Disagree.”
 	- Have ***statements*** (not questions!) prepared in advance, and written out on large paper so everyone can see them clearly.
-They should be short, memorable, engaging and relevant to both everyone in attendance and the content of the gathering (ex: if the gathering was for human rights advocates, a good statement would be â€œThe International Criminal Court is a great tool for justice.â€).
+They should be short, memorable, engaging and relevant to both everyone in attendance and the content of the gathering (ex: if the gathering was for human rights advocates, a good statement would be “The International Criminal Court is a great tool for justice.”).
 	- Once participants have arranged themselves along the line, or "spectrum", you can ask people from throughout the range of perspectives to briefly explain to the larger group why they are standing where they are.
 	- Invite people to shift their placing when they hear a compelling point.